 FCS Austin A. O. Ouko holds a Bachelor of Laws (LL.
 B) and a Master of Laws (LL.M) in Public Finance & Financial Services Law from the University of Nairobi, as well as a Master of the Science of Law (J.S.M) from Stanford University Law School, California, USA.
 He also possesses a Diploma in Law from the Kenya School of Law, a Practice Diploma in International Commercial Law from the College of Law of England & Wales, a Postgraduate Diploma in Domestic Arbitration from the Chartered Institute of Arbitrators, an Advanced Diploma in Business Administration, and a Diploma in Management of Information Systems.
-He is a member of the Institute of Directors

 Austin is an Advocate of the High Court of Kenya, a Commissioner for Oaths, a Notary Public, and a registered Certified Public Secretary.
 He is also a Fellow of the Institute of Certified Secretaries Kenya, a Fellow of the Chartered Institute of Arbitrators (UK & Kenya Branch), an Accredited Governance Auditor, and a member of the Law Society of Kenya, the International Bar Association, the Commonwealth Lawyers Association, and the Kenya Institute of Management.
 With seventeen years of experience in both the public and private sectors, Austin joined KenGen after serving as the General Manager-Corporate Affairs/Corporation Secretary in an acting capacity, as well as Legal Manager at the National Social Security Fund (NSSF) and a Senior Legal Officer at the Standard Group Limited.
 As the Company Secretary & General Manager, Legal Affairs Austin oversees all legal matters for KenGen.

 CPA Mary Maalu is a Finance Expert with extensive experience in Audit, Financial Management and Corporate Finance.
 She holds Master of Business Administration (MBA) and Bachelor of Commerce (BCom) Degrees from the University of Nairobi.
 She is a Certified Public Accountant and a member of the Institute of Certified Public Accountants of Kenya (ICPAK).
-She also holds a Certificate in Advanced Management Programme (AMP) from Strathmore University, a Certificate in Negotiation Skills from International Law Institute (ILI), a Certificate in Private Participation in Infrastructure Development & Project Finance from Georgetown University and a Certificate in Utility Regulation and Strategy from University of Florida.
+She also holds a Certificate in Advanced Management Programme (AMP) from Strathmore University and a Certificate in Utility Regulation and Strategy from University of Florida.

 Prior to joining KenGen, Mary held senior positions at Ernst & Young and Kenya Airways, where she held several managerial positions as Manager Credit Control, Manager Outstations Finance, and Manager Treasury.
-Mary has risen through the ranks at KenGen, having held several leadership roles as Corporate Finance Manager, General Manager of Corporate & Regulatory Services and Acting General Manager ICT.
+Mary has risen through the ranks at KenGen, having held several leadership roles as Corporate Finance Manager, General Manager of Corporate & Regulatory Services and Acting general Manager ICT.

-Currently, she is the General Manager, Finance responsible for the management of the Company's finances, sourcing financing for the Company's capital projects, financial reporting, budget process management, tax management and managing relationships with key stakeholders in the financial markets and energy sector.
-She oversees KenGen's Financial Accounting & Reporting, Management Accounting and Corporate Finance.
+Currently she is the General Manager, Finance responsible for the management of the company's finances, financial reporting, budgeting process management, and managing relationships with key stakeholders within the financial and energy sector.
+She oversees KenGen's Financial Accounting & Reporting, Management Accounting, and Corporate Finance.